 Cleaning contacts with tap water or reusing solution

 In general, it's best to keep your contacts away from water or saliva, due to the types of bacteria that can be present.
 When cleaning, always use fresh contact lens disinfecting solution that's been recommended by your eye care provider.
 And, after you've had a contact case for about three months, throw it out and get a new one.

 When it comes to wearing contact lenses, sticking to healthy habits means healthy eyes.
 In addition to these hygiene tips, keep a backup pair of glasses on hand, just in case you need to take out your contacts.
 And, schedule a yearly exam with your eye doctor to check your overall eye health and prescription strength.
 Many times, this exam is covered under your health plan.
 Log in to myWellmark® to check your benefits.

 As always, if you have any questions regarding your contact lens care, contact your professional eye care provider.

 You may also have access to vision coverage options.
 Check with your authorized Wellmark representative or employer to see what's available to you.

-If you're a Medicare supplement member, you may be eligible to enroll in a new vision and hearing plan from Avesis and Amplifon to accompany your coverage.
-Enroll today, and enjoy broad coverage to protect your sight and your hearing.
+If you're a Medicare member, you may be eligible for well-rounded health care coverage Opens New Window.
+Enroll today, and enjoy broad coverage to protect your sight and hearing.